Dark Mode

 FAQs About Green Card Photo Requirements

-If you have not found the information you are looking for regarding Green Card photo requirements, explore some of the most frequently asked questions and answers on the topic, below.
+If you have not found the information you are looking for regarding Green Card photo requirements, check out the most frequently asked questions and answers on the topic below.

 1. Can I use a photo from my previous passport or visa application?